Understanding the CISSP exam schedule: duration, format, scheduling and scoring [updated 2021]

-- Visit the Pearson VUE website.
+- Visit the Pearson VUE website

 - Create an account and review the non-disclosure

-- Select the best test center for your location.
+- Select the best test center for your location

-- Select an appointment time.
+- Select an appointment date/time

-- Pay for the exam.
+- Pay for the exam

-- Keep your confirmation email.
+- Keep your confirmation email

 When you arrive at the testing center, you’ll need to provide staff with at least two valid forms of identification.
 The following ID options are acceptable: